V4Fire/Client/src/core/component/directives/render/README.md

 ### Adding child nodes

-If you use the directive with a regular tag, the VNode that passed to `v-render` will replace all children VNode-s of the original one.
-Also, in this case, you can provide a list of VNode-s to insert.
+If you use the directive with a regular tag, the VNode that passed to `v-render` will replace all children VNodes of the original one.
+Also, in this case, you can provide a list of VNodes to insert.
 If the passed value is undefined or null, the directive will do nothing.

 ```